 Investigators searched Gina’s car and found a $300,000 life insurance policy for Kevin Spann which gave them the evidence they needed to charge Gina with murder.
 Gina Spann and Larry Kelley conspired to murder Kevin and were both sentenced to life without parole.
 Gina finally admitted her role in the murder after learning that Larry Kelley was facing the death sentence.
 She agreed to tell investigators what her role was in the murder if they took the death penalty off the table for both of them.
 Gina Spann plead guilty to first degree murder and Larry Kelley was convicted of first degree murder.
 Matthew Piazzi and Gerald Horne both plead guilty to first degree murder and were sentenced to life in prison.
 Christopher Bargeron pled guilty to conspiracy and was sentenced to 5 years in prison.

-ID Go: Kevin and Gina Spann know that life in the military is anything but easy.
-But when Kevin goes away, Gina plays.
-Adam Kostewicz and Grace Pianka are trying to live the American dream.
-But when that dream turns into a nightmare, someone ends up dead. -Special Delivery, Deadly Affairs (S2, E9)
+Kevin and Gina Spann know that life in the military is anything but easy.
+But when Kevin goes away, Gina plays. -Special Delivery, Deadly Affairs (S2, E9)

-ID Go: Some women can’t resist boy toys.
-But fur flies when these Deadly Women reveal they’re “Killer Cougars.” -Killer Cougars, Deadly Women (S10, E1)
+Some women can’t resist boy toys.
+But fur flies when these Deadly Women reveal they’re “Killer Cougars.” -Deadly Women (S10, E1)